Addiction Treatment Barriers

 • Co-Occurring Disorder Treatment Availability

-In 2018, about 21.2 million people age 12 and older, or approximately 1 in 13 people in this age group, needed substance abuse treatment.1 People go untreated for many reasons.
+People go untreated for many reasons.
 They may be reluctant to seek treatment because they hold certain beliefs about it, or they may not have insurance to cover the costs.
 Or they may live in an area where treatment isn’t available.

 Whatever the case may be, there are changes occurring on several fronts that can make treatment more accessible for more people.
 Changes in insurance coverage may open the door for increasing numbers of people to get the treatment they need.
 Innovations, such as teleheath, allow people in secluded areas to connect with providers without having to travel long distances.
-Additionally, alternative options to treatment—such as 12-step groups and other self-help programs—are free and widely available.
+Additionally, alternative options to treatment—such as 12-Step groups and other self-help programs—are free and widely available.

 Even though many barriers remain, some encouraging signs point to treatment becoming more within reach for populations who have struggled to find recovery help in the past.